-We show that the hydantoin, phenytoin, produces a dose-dependent inhibition of RyR2 channels from sheep and human failing hearts that follows a hyperbolic inhibition curve with maximal inhibition of ~ 50%.
+We show that the hydantoin, phenytoin, produces a dosedependent inhibition of RyR2 channels from sheep and human failing hearts that follows a hyperbolic inhibition curve with maximal inhibition of ~50%.
 However, phenytoin had no effect on RyR2 from healthy human hearts.
 Our finding reveals a potential new target for phenytoin and new mechanisms by which phenytoin may modulate cell function and cardiac rhythm.
 Phenytoin inhibition shares several characteristics in common with that of dantrolene.
-Both produce, at most, partial (~50% with Hill coefficient of ~1) inhibition of RyR2 by means of reduced mean open time and increased mean closed times (Fig. 3B) although phenytoin inhibits with 100-fold lower potency.
-Both produce inhibition at diastolic cytoplasmic [Ca2+] but not at Ca2+ levels that occur in the dyadic cleft during systole.
+Both produce, at most, partial ($\sim 50\%$ with Hill coefficient of ~ 1) inhibition of RyR2 by means of reduced mean open time and increased mean closed times (Fig. 3B), although phenytoin inhibits with 100fold lower potency.
+Both produce inhibition at diastolic cytoplasmic $[Ca^{2+}]$ but not at Ca^{2+} levels that occur in the dvadic cleft during systole.
 This explains why dantrolene can reduce diastolic SR Ca2+ leak and increase SR Ca2+ content without interfering with subsequent improvement of the Ca2+ transient (Maxwell et al., 2012).
-If phenytoin inhibition kinetics are fast enough compared to the cardiac cycle, phenytoin could effectively reduce diastolic SR Ca2+ leak and improve systolic Ca2+ transients like dantrolene.
-This might explain why phenytoin normalized cardiac rhythms in patients who suffered from ventricular arrhythmias and arrhythmias originating from the atria or AV node.
-(Conn, 1965; Conn et al., 1967; Eddy and Singh, 1969; Rosen et al., 1967).
+If phenytoin inhibition kinetics are fast enough compared with the cardiac cycle, phenytoin could effectively reduce diastolic SR Ca2+ leak and improve systolic Ca2+ transients like dantrolene.
+This